sagnik150699/civiclens/README.md

         rules_version = '2';
         service cloud.firestore {
           match /databases/{database}/documents {
-            match /issues/{issueId} {
+            // Allow public read of all issues match /issues/{issueId} {
-              allow read: if false;
+              allow read: if true;
-              allow create: if true;
+              allow create: if true; // Allow anyone to submit an issue

-              allow update, delete: if false;
+              // Only allow admins to update or delete allow update, delete: if request.auth != null; }
-            }
           }
         }